IsaacStopard/mos_age_gono_IBM/README.md

 # The effect of adult emergence on the age distribution of Anopheles mosquito populations: a modelling study

-This GitHub repository provides all code necessary for the paper "The effect of adult emergence on the age distribution of \textit{Anopheles} mosquito populations: a modelling study"
+This GitHub repository provides all code necessary for the paper "The effect of adult emergence on the age distribution of Anopheles mosquito populations: a modelling study"

 ### Version 1 Release